flapjs/FLAPJS-WebApp/DEPENDENCIES.md

 > **SETUP:**
 It is added to the presets list in `.babelrc`.

+## babel-eslint
+- This adds support for babel transforms in eslint.
+This is basically only used to stop eslint from picking on dynamic import statements.

+> **SETUP:**
+'babel-eslint' is added as a 'parser' property in `.eslintrc.js`.
+Then the 'allowImportExportEverywhere' is set to true under 'parserOptions'.
+And that is it!

 ## babel-plugin-react-css-module - NOT USED
 - This is usually used for CSS modules, but css-loader already takes care of this.
 And this plugin also has a few bugs that are probably never getting fixed.
 So this information is just here for posterity's sake.